What is Steampunk?

 or, Alter-Industrial Retrofuturistic Speculative Creativity for Fun and Profit, and the Lifestyle Anachronists Who Love It Too Much

-- a retrofuturist aesthetic combining Gilded Age elegance with industrial/mechanical motifs
+a retrofuturist fantasy aesthetic combining Gilded Age elegance with industrial/mechanical motifs

-- (verb) the practice of transforming a mundane object into an ersatz artifact of an alternate timeline/world where mechanical engineering achieved fantastic power
+(verb) the practice of transforming a mundane object into an ersatz artifact of an alternate timeline/world where science & engineering achieved extraordinary power

 Steampunk works span human creative endeavor, including literature, comics, and commentary; fashion and costume; music, dance, and other performing arts; film and television; and fine & pop art in every conceivable medium.
 There are steampunk cookbooks and concept albums -- papercrafts and puppet shows -- ornaments and operas (plural!).